joelsmith-2019/joelsmith-2019/README.md

 ***

 # Capstone Project
 For my senior capstone project I am developing a cloud-hosted auction applicationthat utilizes Dapr, a Spring Boot Microservice, a Rust Microservice, MongoDB, PostgreSQL, and Redis.
-More information can be found at the following repo: REPO_LINK
+The repositories can be found at the following organization: https://github.com/orgs/the-auction-games/repositories

 ***